the-strathmere/the-strathmere.github.io/index.markdown

 - Vegetable tan, drum-dyed leather

 **Unlimited lifetime warranty on leather workmanship**.
 Details of coverage available at [amaiken.com/warranty](https://amaiken.com/pages/shipping-returns-and-warranty-information).

+---

+## Available for Purchase Soon!

+If you've made it this far down the page, and certainly if you watched the video above, you are likely interested in purchasing _The Strathmere_.
+I'll have it available for sale soon!
+Just enter your email address below and I'll send you an update when the product listing is available 🙂

 <script async data-uid="924e3f3ef9" src="https://aaronaiken.ck.page/924e3f3ef9/index.js"></script>
 <!--